 Iron oxides, chromium, ultramarine, etc., are a few examples of inorganic colorants used for producing cosmetics.
 In contrast, titanium dioxide and zinc oxide are examples of organic colorants used in cosmetic applications.
 If you are still wondering what cosmetic color pigments are and how safe they are, continue reading this blog.

-Cosmetic color pigments are finely ground particles that color cosmetics and skin care products.
+Color Pigments in Cosmetics are finely ground particles that color cosmetics and skin care products.
 Cosmetic color pigments are insoluble, which means they don’t dissolve and remain suspended in a medium.
 Cosmetic color pigments and dyes are best suited for producing vibrant, bright, long-lasting colors.

 Two types of color additives are used in cosmetics: Organic and Inorganic.